 Large growing marginal emergent grass with light (dull) green, coarse, long straight leaves growing in fans, and purplish - red/brown flowers.

 Locally naturalised Northland, Auckland, Waikato and Wellington, abundant on the margins of Northern Wairoa River, Northland.

 Lowland still and slow flowing water bodies (both resh water or moderately saline).

 Tall marginal perennial.
-Coarse tufts, 2-4m in height.
-Stout spreading rhizomes.
-Leaves light green, up to 1 m or more long and 1-2 cm wide, with a stout midrib, papery, harsh, dull greygreen, taper to point, rustle loudly in wind The ligule a very dense fringe of hairs.
-Inflorescenses purplish or reddish brown, 20 to 40 cm long, dense and soft to touch.
-Lower part is spreading and male, the upper part is more closed and with female flowers.
+Tufts coarse, 2–4 m tall.
+Rhizomes stout, spreading.
+Leaves light green, up to 1 m or more long and 1–2 cm wide, with a stout midrib, papery, harsh, dull greygreen, tapering to a point, rustling loudly in wind.
+Ligule a very dense fringe of hairs.
+Inflorescense purplish or reddish brown, 20–40 cm long, dense and soft to touch; lower part is spreading and male; upper part is more closed and with female flowers.

 Perennial.
 Plants are hermaphroditic with the female inflorescence borne above the male inflorescence.
 Large amounts of seed is produced which germinated quickly.
 Reproduces through seed or vegetatively through tailoring and rhizome extension.
 Rhizomes spread slowly outwards.
 Seeds and rhizome fragments spread via water, livestock, machinery, e.g. graders, dumping of green waste, eel nets, boats and trailers, clothing and possibly by birds.

 Notify Ministry for Primary Industries if found.

 Tolerant of drought and frost; highly tolerant of poor drainage and intolerant of shade.
 Regrowth from underground rhizomes occurs after physical damage, fire and grazing.